DSI2I: Dense Style for Unpaired Image-to-Image Translation: Introduction

 As a consequence, and as shown in Fig.~\ref{fig:intro}, our approach transfers the local style of the exemplar to the source content in a more natural manner than the global-style techniques.
-Yet, in contrast to~\cite{shen2019init, bhattacharjee2020dunit, jeong2021mguit, kim2022instaformer}, it does not require semantic supervision during training, thanks to our dense modeling of style.
-To quantitatively evaluate the benefits of our approach, we introduce a metric that better reflects the stylistic similarity between the translations and the exemplars than the image-level metrics used in the literature.
+Yet, in contrast to~\cite{bhattacharjee2020dunit, jeong2021mguit, kim2022instaformer, shen2019init}, we do not require semantic supervision during training, thanks to our dense modeling of style.
+To quantitatively evaluate the benefits of our approach, we introduce a metric that better reflects the stylistic similarity between the translations and the exemplars than the image-level metrics used in the literature such as FID~\cite{heusel2017fid}, IS~\cite{salimans2016inception_score}, and CIS~\cite{huang2018munit}.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a dense style representation for UEI2I.
-Our method retains the source content in the translation while providing finer-grain stylistic control. \item We show that adversarial and perceptual losses encourage the disentanglement of our dense style and content representations. \item We develop a cross-domain semantic correspondence module to warp the exemplar style to the source content. \item We propose a localized style metric to measure the stylistic accuracy of the translation. \end{itemize} Our experiments evidence both qualitatively and quantitatively the benefits of our method over global, image-level style representations.
-We will make our code publicly available upon acceptance.
+Our contributions can be summarized as follows: \begin{itemize} \itemsep0em \item We propose a dense style representation for UEI2I.
+Our method retains the source content in the translation while providing finer-grain stylistic control. \item We show that adversarial and perceptual losses encourage the disentanglement of our dense style and content representations. \item We develop a cross-domain semantic correspondence module to warp the exemplar style to the source content. \item We propose a localized style metric to measure the stylistic accuracy of the translation. \end{itemize} Our experiments show both qualitatively and quantitatively the benefits of our method over global, image-level style representations.